TryGhost/GQL/README.md

 - a set of lodash-like tools for processing the JSON objects returned
 - some currently Ghost-specific helpers for converting the JSON objects into SQL via [knex's query builder](http://knexjs.org/)

-The intention is to eventually move all of the Ghost-specific code and replace it with generic query-buidling code for Knex and perhaps also a bookshelf plugin.
+The intention is to eventually move all of the Ghost-specific code and replace it with generic query-building code for Knex and perhaps also a bookshelf plugin.
 It should also be possible to provide other interfaces, e.g. a direct conversion to SQL or NoSQL query formats.

 ## Usage